Chicago to Las Vegas drive: Road trip Chicago – Yellowstone National Park – Las Vegas

 I recently visited Chicago because of a business trip and I completely loved the city.
 Although I only spent one day there, it was more than enough to see the highlights.
 If you are interested in seeing some museums, it would be better to stay some extra days.
 In the part near our hotel, I was walking the street and seeing all these European looking houses and some cute little pubs and restaurants.
 It reminded me a little bit of Boston.

-You can then decide to drive to Des Moines or take a plane like we did.
+You can then decide to drive to Des Moines or take a plane as we did.
 You used to be able to take the Amtrak from Chicago to Des Moines but unfortunately, this line was shut down.

 Start road trip: Des Moines – Sioux Falls